For this guide, use the table of contents as a shortcut and the links to Wikipedia for more information.

 Entries marked with (P) are open to the public

-The city of Paris sits in a league shared by only a few other great capital cities, such as London or Moscow.
-Each was once the capital of an immensely centralized global Empire, and over centuries, their respective countries began to orbit around the capital city.
-The Industrial Revolution supercharged this process as state wealth poured into the economy, and Malthusian forces squeezed people into the capital city.
-In Paris and around Europe, urban environments faced unforeseen stress from rapid migration out of the countryside.
+Paris sits in a league shared by only a few other great capital cities, such as London or Moscow.
+Each was once the capital of an immensely centralized global Empire, around which their empires orbited.
+The Industrial Revolution supercharged the process of centralization as state wealth poured into the economy, and Malthusian forces squeezed people into the capital city.
+In Paris and around Europe, urban environments faced unforeseen stress from rapid migration as people fled rural poverty for the factories.
 However, in France, Paris was the only place worth migrating to.

 Ancient cities were often greatly limited in their size.
-City walls or aristocratic privileges acted as artificial constraints, and food availability was a more natural one.
-Though few such cities survive to the present day, we can imagine tall, thin wooden or half-timbered buildings packed together tightly.
-Streets appeared and disappeared dynamically over time as taxes, fires, or shifting trade winds took their toll.
-Today we imagine soaring churches dominating grand plazas, but in the more distant past, these great edifices would have been hidden from the public eye, and the plazas filled with yet more homes.
-In wealthier neighborhoods, aristocratic city palaces with elegant gardens and high stone walls offered a more elegant retreat from the city’s smell and noise.
+City walls or aristocratic privileges acted as artificial constraints on land usage, and food availability was a natural limit on the population size.
+There was no urban plan, and streets appeared and disappeared dynamically over time as taxes, fires, or shifting trade winds took their toll.
+We can imagine tall, thin wooden or half-timbered buildings packed together tightly, maximizing population density.
+Today, we envision medieval cities with soaring churches dominating grand plazas, but in the more distant past, these great edifices would have been hidden from the public eye, and the plazas filled with yet more homes.
+In wealthier neighborhoods, aristocratic city palaces with elegant gardens and high stone walls offered the only retreat from the city’s smell and noise.

-Dense and ad hoc environments worked as long as the city grew slowly or not at all.
+These dense and ad hoc urban environments worked as long as the city grew slowly.
 With the rapid urban population growth starting in the 1750s, living conditions became apocalyptic.
 We can more easily understand the writings of Malthus, Hugo, and Marx when we imagine a medieval city filled over the brim with people.
-Then the Revolution came, and Paris was the center of not one but two great European Revolutions.
-When Napoleon III looked at his city following the failed Revolution of 1848 (The backdrop for Les Miserables), he understood that the city had to go.
+It comes as less of a surprise, then, that Paris was at the center of not one but two great European Revolutions.
+When Napoleon III looked at his city following the failed Revolution of 1848 (The backdrop for Les Miserables), he understood that the old city had to go.

 The Baron’s City

-Around the same time, current states had begun urban renewal programs that would extend into the 20th century.
+With the embers of 1848 extinguished, the great powers of Europe began urban renewal programs that would extend into the 20th century.
 Prussia systematically dismantled most of medieval Cologne and started the construction of modern Berlin.
 Vienna and Brussels would similarly undertake colossal urban renewal programs.
 But these programs began at various points and continued slowly for decades, peaking in the 1880s.
-Paris, by contrast, was torn down and rebuilt in a remarkably short time.
+Paris, by contrast, was torn down and rebuilt in a remarkably short time, just 18 years.

 Work began in 1852 under the direction of Georges-Eugène Baron Haussmann, appointed by Napoleon III, nephew of the first Napoleon, to build a capital city worthy of France.
+The speed of renewal shocked everyone, and the scale of the destruction quickly gathered opposition from all quarters of Parisian society.
 In 1870, Napoleon III relieved Hausmann from his post after criticism of his efforts had reached an apogee.
 However, his work was mostly complete (Haussmann’s original plan would eventually be completed in a modified form in the 1920s).
-The new Paris was now a uniform city, double in size, of great avenues and stone facades.
+The new Paris was now a uniform city of great avenues and stone facades, double in size.

-Haussmann’s Axe cut down some of the most significant architectural monuments of French history.
-He planned initially to have the Cathedral of Notre Dame torn down as a superfluous symbol of the ancien regime.
+Haussmann’s Axe cut down some of French history’s most significant architectural monuments.
+For example, he initially planned to have the Cathedral of Notre Dame torn down as a superfluous symbol of the ancien regime.
 Only Victor Hugo’s book, the “Hunchback of Notre Dame,” generated enough public outcry to save the building.

-This guide will highlight the main sights that remain from ancient Paris.
-That is, the traces of France’s medieval kings and courts, which survive today.
+Today’s Paris is our inheritance from the Baron, and this guide will highlight the main sights that remain from ancient Paris.
+That is, the traces of France’s medieval kings and courts which survive today.
 The center of this story is the district of Marais, on the right bank of the Seine.
 Due to a stroke of good fortune, it was spared the systematic demolition seen elsewhere.
 I will stay within the ancient city walls of Medieval Paris and highlight a few of Haussmann’s achievements.
 The expansion of Paris following the Franco-Prussian War and World War I generated a new kind of architecture in each case, but the story of French Historicism and Art Nouveau is beyond the scope of this guide.
 Designed as a walking tour, everything on this list should is grouped together by location rather than chronology.

 A Narrative of What Remained